catalyzeio/stratum-docs/s3-bucket-policies.md

 ---
 title: S3 Bucket Policies
 category: storage
-summary: How are Catalyze S3 Buckets managed?
+summary: How are Datica S3 Buckets managed?
 ---

-# How are Catalyze S3 Buckets managed?
+# How are Datica S3 Buckets managed?

-Catalyze sets a variety of default policies on S3 Buckets to achieve compliant behavior!
+Datica sets a variety of default policies on S3 Buckets to achieve compliant behavior!

 ## Bucket Policies

 ### Require Server Side Encryption

-Catalyze requires all POST/PUT operations to S3 Buckets to specify server-side encryption.
+Datica requires all POST/PUT operations to S3 Buckets to specify server-side encryption.

 This policy affects API and command-line interactions with S3 buckets.